MTD for Income Tax Self Assessment: What are the thresholds?

 Keir Thomas-Bryant

-MTD for Income Tax Self Assessment (MTD ITSA) is due to become mandatory for certain kinds of sole traders and landlords as of April 2026.
+Making Tax Digital (MTD) for Income Tax is due to become mandatory for most kinds of sole traders and landlords as of April 2026.

 Whether you'll be legally required sign up when 2026 comes around will depend on whether your income from a self-employed trade or property rental crosses a certain threshold.